s11i-code/intro-to-ds-2018/index.md

 We wanted to see if we could find a correlation between coffee sales and weather.
 The premise was that weather could potentially affect people's inclination to drink coffee.

 UniCafe was kind enough to give their Kumpula coffee sales data from 4.1.2016 to 21.9.2018.
-They asked us not to disclose the numbers publicly because the data is business-sensitive which is why we have omitted the actual values in the plot and only show trends.
+They asked us not to disclose the numbers publicly which is why we have omitted the actual values in the y axis.
+The plots therefore only show trends.

 We downloaded a weather dataset measured <strong>in Kumpula</strong> from the <a href='https://en.ilmatieteenlaitos.fi/download-observations#!/'>Finnish Meteorological Institute</a>.